Skip to Main Content

 Are there any deposit requirements?

 You are responsible for ensuring the content you deposit in the Atrium aligns with preferred file formats, file naming conventions, and is accessible.
-You will also be required to provide descriptive information (metadata) about each item you deposit in the Atrium using the online submission form.

 File format requirements